-By the early twentieth century Swan Hunter was the largest shipbuilder in the world.
-Before its closure in 2006, the firm built 1,600 ships, including the HMS Mauretania, HMS Ark Royal and numerous super tankers.
+Swan Hunter was the largest shipbuilder in the world by the early twentieth century.
+The yard built 1,600 ships, including the RMS Mauretania (1906), HMS Ark Royal and numerous super tankers before its closure in 2006.

 In partnership with the widow of Charles Sheridan Swan, in 1879 George Burton Hunter (1846 – 1937) became managing director of a new enterprise, C S Swan & Hunter, with a shipyard at Wallsend, Tyneside.

-A seven acre site with 600 to 700 employees, under boom conditions and Hunter’s leadership, the company steadily expanded.
+The seven acre site had 600 to 700 employees.
+Under boom conditions and Hunter’s leadership, the company steadily expanded.

-In 1880 the name of the firm was changed to Swan Hunter.
+The name of the firm was changed to Swan Hunter from 1880.

-In 1893 Swan Hunter became the leading Tyneside shipbuilder, in terms of tonnage constructed, for the first time.
+Swan Hunter became the leading Tyneside shipbuilder, in terms of tonnage constructed, for the first time in 1893.

-In 1895 Swan Hunter was established as a limited liability company, with Hunter as chairman.
+Swan Hunter was established as a limited liability company, with Hunter as chairman, in 1895.

 An evangelical Anglican, Hunter was a strong temperance advocate.
 He was regarded as a fair and just employer.

-By July 1897 the firm’s shipyards alone (not including the engine works) employed 2,500 men.
+The company shipyards (not including the engine works) employed 2,500 men by July 1897.
 The works covered over 33 acres.

-In 1897 the neighbouring yard of Schlesinger, Davis & Co was acquired, which was thereafter used to build floating docks.
+The neighbouring yard of Schlesinger, Davis & Co was acquired in 1897, and thereafter used to build floating docks.

-In 1898 Swan Hunter was the second largest shipbuilder in Britain, as measured by tonnage.
+Swan Hunter was the second largest shipbuilder in Britain in 1898, as measured by tonnage.
 The following year it was the seventh largest.

-In 1903, after winning a valuable contract with Cunard, Swan Hunter merged with Wigham Richardson & Co of Tyneside to create the largest shipbuilder in Britain, with a share capital of £1.5 million.
-The firm employed 4,600 people.
+After winning a valuable contract with Cunard, Swan Hunter merged with Wigham Richardson & Co of Tyneside to create the largest shipbuilder in Britain, with a share capital of £1.5 million, in 1903.
+The company employed 4,600 people.

-Between 1910 and 1913, Swan Hunter had the largest output of any shipbuilding firm in the world.
-In 1912 the firm launched 21 ships with a combined tonnage of over 126,000.
-The Swan Hunter works on Tyneside covered 78 acres.
+Swan Hunter had the largest output of any shipbuilding business in the world between 1910 and 1913.
+The company launched 21 ships with a combined tonnage of over 126,000 in 1912.
+The works on Tyneside covered 78 acres.

-In 1913 Barclay Curle & Co of Glasgow was acquired.
-The merged firm had a combined annual tonnage of 230,000.
+Barclay Curle & Co of Glasgow was acquired in 1913.
+The merged company had a combined annual tonnage of 230,000.
 The Clydeside works covered 60 acres.

 During the First World War the firm built over 100 warships and 230 other vessels.